Castleberry's Food Company

 Castleberry's Food Company is an Augusta, Georgia-based canned food company founded in the 1920s by Clement Stewart Castleberry with the help of his father Clement Lamar Castleberry and closed in March 2008 by the United States Food and Drug Administration until Hanover Foods bought the rights to Castleberry's food and name.

 The company grew from a payroll of two to over 400 workers at its peak.
 Castleberry's was sold by the Castleberry family in 1991 to Robert Kirby.
 Kirby later sold the company to Connors Brothers Limited, parent company of Bumble Bee Foods of Toronto, Ontario, Canada.
 Due to problems with quality control, the brand experienced problems when it shipped products that were underprocessed, resulting in several cases of botulism and subsequent widespread recall, and the cessation of production at their food processing plant.
+Hanover continues to sell products like chili and beef stew under the Castleberry's name.

+History

+Castleberry's Food Company was founded in Augusta, Georgia as a canned food company in the 1920s by Clement Stewart Castleberry with the help of his father Clement Lamar Castleberry.